mlayan/VaccineEffectivenessSheba/README.md

-# Effects of mRNA vaccine on SARS-CoV-2 transmission in households
+# Impact of BNT162b2 vaccination and isolation on SARS-CoV-2 transmission in Israeli households: an observational study

 The full article is available [here]().